Neural Network vs. Machine Learning Guide to Master AI Concepts Faster

 AI model - Neural Network vs. Machine Learning

-These building blocks allow them to process information and learn from data, much like our brains.
+These building blocks enable them to process information and learn from data, much like the human brain.

 • Nodes (Neurons): These individual units in a neural network receive input, process it, and send output to the next layer.